Tencent/matrix/README.md

 ## Features
 ### APK Checker

-- **Easy-to-use.** Matrix provides a  JAR tool, which is more convinient to apply to your integration systems.
+- **Easy-to-use.** Matrix provides a  JAR tool, which is more convenient to apply to your integration systems.
 - **More features.** In addition to APK Analyzer, Matrix find out the R redundancies, the dynamic libraries statically linked STL, unused resources, and supports custom checking rules.
 - **Visual Outputs.** supports HTML and JSON outputs.

 ### Resource Canary

-- **Separated detection and analysis.** Make it possible to used in automated test and in release versions (monitor only).
+- **Separated detection and analysis.** Make possible to use in automated test and in release versions (monitor only).
 - **Pruned Hprof.** Remove the useless data in hprof and easier to upload.
 - **Detection of duplicate bitmap.**